adriapr/lab-guide/chapter-expectations.md

 * You can expect me to be understanding if you are dealing with any physical or mental health problems, and if needed to point you to helpful resources.

 * You can expect to meet with me approximately every week.
 If I am not able to be there, I will let you know in advance.
-If I am away, we might be able to meet via Skype.
+If I am away, we might be able to meet via Hangouts.
 In between meetings, you can expect me to answer short questions on Slack.

 * You can expect me to help with tips on how to organize your project/todo-list, or point you in the direction where you can find more help - but I cannot keep track of it for you.